thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 is usually provided by operation in a sleeve or over a post.
 The constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
-Note that the value of SLENDERNESS is not constrained in the default startup file, and thus the search may produce designs that are prone to buckling.
-The REPORT command will provide an indication as to the possibility of bucking for your specific design and loading condition.
+Note that the value of SLENDERNESS is not constrained in the default start point (startup) and thus the search may produce designs that are prone to buckling.
+The REPORT 1 menu item will provide an indication as to the possibility of bucking for your specific design and loading condition.